venkataramant/basic-commands/softskills/english/english-words.md

     ephemeral
     embeds
-    encompasses [surround and have or hold within. cause (something) to take place.]
+    encompasses [surround and have or hold within. cause (something) to take place.] expertise
+    erode
+    explicitly
+    embeds
+    ephemeral
+    Exploit [Use (a situation or person) in an unfair or selfish way.] embeds
+    ephemeral
+    exponential development

 # F
     Fiercely
     Foe
     Foster
     frown
+    Forgery
+    factual answer
+    fraudulent
+    Flaws
+    Far and wide
+    Facets [one side of something many-sided, especially of a cut gem.]
+    Funnel [a tube or pipe that is wide at the top and narrow at the bottom, used for guiding liquid or powder into a small opening.] forensic
+    Fragment
+    Far and wide

 # G
     Graceful
+    Graceful
+    Gauge [an instrument or device for measuring the magnitude, amount] guardrails
+    Great
 # H
     Harness
     Hoarding
     Hitch
+    Hier
+    Hierarchy
+    hydrants
+    Humility
+    Humble -- a modest or low view of one's own importance; humbleness.
+    Harness these tools
+    hone my language
+    hallunication
+    havning conversations

 # I
     isolated